 No attorney will take the case they won’t even look into it!
 All remedies filed up to DC.
 Bivens filled now waiting defendants to be served.
 We have substantial evidence the member of staff was dismissed due to misconduct.
 My friend desperately needs help to bring this lawsuit to court.
 None of...
 Read more »

 If you're asking why no lawyer will take the case for free, without being paid, the answer is that lawyers are not in business to work free.
 There are substantial expenses assosiated with federal civil litigation, and are you asking why no lawyer will take it upon himself or herself to fund...Read more »

 i let my friend use my car to run some errands they ended up going to a verizon store and stole a phone and got into a physical altercation with the store employee and then ran away they dropped the keys and the cops impounded the car and it is on an investigative hold what car i do or is their...
 Read more »

 If the facts are as you claim and you were unaware your friends were headed to the Verizon store to commit a strong-arm robbery, you are an innocent victim just like the phone company.
 Well, not JUST like the phone company, but innocent nonetheless.

 son was taken to emergency by EMS the 31st July 2019(wednesday) .
 WE (parents) followed to emergency waited 21/2 -3 hours, were denied infomation as to son's status.
-The nest day Aug 1 after my wife's cataract surgury, we went to the hospital entrance and were sent to the on duty police officer and...
+The nest day Aug 1 after my wife's cataract surgury, we went to the hospital entrance and were sent to the on duty police...
 Read more »

 Of course he can ask for you or your insurance company to pay for the damages to his car.
 He has a witness to your driving into his vehicle.
 Go to his vehicle and take photos of the damage.
 If the damage still looks like it did just after the accident, you probably should call your insurance...Read more »